aidecentralized/InferenceBenchmark/README.md

 # InferenceBenchmark

-## Code for the framework and Google drive for the dataset to be released within 3 days
+## For the benchmarking framework, please visit the public folder